Commercial and Company Law – Adelaide

-How can business owners protect their business assets as well as their personal assets?
+How should business owners protect their business and personal assets?

 The type of business structure you put in place will play a crucial role in protecting your business assets as well as putting your personal assets beyond the reach of creditors.

-There cannot be absolute protection of assets in every situation but there are measures that can be taken to minimize exposure of assets to creditors’ claims.
+There cannot be absolute protection of assets in every situation but there are measures that can be taken to minimize your exposure.

-Should I, when selling a business, provide Vendor finance?
+When selling a business, should I provide Vendor finance?

-Providing Vendor finance is often a way to get a higher price for the business.
-However, there are many risks.
-For example, if the new owner is not an effective operator of the business and loses money, the chances are he will not be able to pay.
+Providing Vendor finance is often a way to get a higher price for a business, however, there are risks involved.
+For example, if the new owner is not an effective operator of the business and loses money, they may not be able to repay the debt.

-A further example of risk associated with Vendor finance – the new owner may decide, after occupying the business for a period of time, that he / she was mislead about the value of the business and paid too much. it.
-He / she may then perhaps refuse to pay the balance of the purchase price.
+Another example of potential risk associated with Vendor finance is if the new owner decides, after occupying the business for a period of time, that they were misled about the value of the business and believes they paid more than its worth.
+The new owner may refuse to pay the balance of the purchase price.